Riddles, Scavenger hunt by age groups

 Clue 2: I build enormous underwater structures that can be seen from space.

-Clue 3: I create colourful reefs in warm oceans where thousands of fish make their home.
+Clue 3: I create colorful reefs in warm oceans where thousands of fish make their home.

 Reveal answer